m-ramchandran/multimodal_bert/README.md

 ## Citation

-If you use this package in your research, please cite:
+If you use this package, please cite:

 ```bibtex
 @software{multimodal_bert,